Lee-Talman/knave2e/README.md

 ### System:

 - [ ] Characters/Recruits/Monsters can be randomly generated at any level
+- [ ] Add modifiers and items based on Careers
 - [ ] Configuration settings avaiable in Foundry system menu
 - [ ] Assign custom icons to Recruits & Monsters